webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/app-config.md

 ## Debugging

-It is highly recommended to enable the **debug** mode when developing Jet apps.
-You can enable debugging in the app configuration:
+You really should enable the **debug** mode during the development stage.
+When _debug_ is enabled, error messages are logged into console and a debugger will pause the app on errors.
+Note that `webix.debug({ events: true });` also should be switched on.

 ```javascript
 // myapp.js